FAIRmat-NFDI/nomad-distro-template/template_README.md

 This is probably a matter of incorrectly configured EntryPoints of your own schema.
 * First, make sure that the EntryPoint of the schema is mentioned in the `pyproject.toml` of the plugin.
 * Furthermore, it is necessary to generate a new Oasis distribution image after changes.
 Trigger this manually in Github under Action > Docker (left column) > Run workflow.
 * Finally, the new plugin mechanism is not compatible with the use of the `plugins/include` option in the `nomad.yml` configuration file.
-Omitting this section completely solves this issue, as it will load all installed/available plugins.
+Omitting this section completely will solve this problem, as it will load all installed/available plugins.